Search Filters

 Intended Use

-A patient examination glove is a disposable device intended for medical purpose that is worn on examiner's hand to prevent contamination between patient and examiner.
+This glove is a disposable device intended for medical purposes that is worn on the examiner's hand to prevent contamination between patient and examiner.
+This device also provides protection against exposure to certain chemotherapy drugs.

 Device Description